 The poem, The Picture of Little T.C.
 In A Prospect of Flowers by Andrew Marvell, is about a little girl whose name was Theophila Cornewall and who was about seven or eight years old when the poet happened to see her in a garden.
 The poem contains a fanciful picture of what the girl is doing, and it also contains the writer’s comments on what she is doing.
 Essentially the poet has been written to record the writer’s appreciation of the girl’s innocence, purity, and exquisite beauty.

-The Picture of Little T.C.
-In A Prospect of Flowers Analysis
+Analysis of The Picture of Little T.C.
+In A Prospect of Flowers

 See with what simplicity